-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on July 6, 2015, the landlord's agent served the tenant with the Notice of Direct Request Proceeding via registered mail.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
-Section 90 of the Act determines that a document served in this manner is deemed to have been received 5 days after service.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on August 17, 2018, the landlord's agent served the tenant with the Notice of Direct Request Proceeding by way of personal service via hand-delivery.
+The personal service was confirmed as the tenant acknowledged receipt of the Notice of Direct Request Proceeding by signing the Proof of Service form.
+The Proof of Service form also establishes that the service was witnessed by "KD" and a signature for "KD" is included on the form.

-Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on July 11, 2015, the fifth day after their registered mailing.
+Based on the written submissions of the landlord, and in accordance with section 89 of the Act, I find that the tenant has been duly served with the Direct Request Proceeding documents on August 17, 2018.